 - 1. To support the practical implementation of agreements reached within the Pristina-Belgrade Dialogue; - 2.
-To support an inclusive and long-term agenda for northern Kosovo; - 3.
-To support Kosovo in addressing the needs and requirements identified in the visa roadmap; - 4.
+To support an inclusive and long-term agenda for northern Kosovo;

+- 3. To support Kosovo in addressing the needs and requirements identified in the visa roadmap and the Structured Dialogue on the Rule of Law; - 4.
 To support Kosovo in addressing issues and challenges identified in the feasibility study for a Stabilisation and Association Agreement; - 5.
-To support the handover of responsibilities from EULEX to Kosovo authorities following the Strategic Review of EULEX. - 6.
+To support Kosovo authorities during and after EULEX phasing out as per the strategic review; - 6.
 To support any other action directly relevant to Kosovo's European perspective and EU reform agenda.